 Do one thing right now.

 Don’t plan to do it.
 Don’t call your best friend about it.
-Don’t wait to consult your hubby.
 Don’t read a book on the subject.

 I wanted saffron yellow walls for my kitchen for months.
 But which yellow paint?
 How much should I buy?
 How would I know if I got the best price in town?
-What if my husband hated the color?
 And worst of all, how could I paint my walls yellow with five kids under foot?

 Then one day, I had had it.
 I marched all of us into Home Depot, covered my eyes and picked the color card.
 I got the paint mixed, paid for it and went home.
 I painted the wall that afternoon while the toddler was awake!
 (Nuts, I know, but she wasn’t even the one to spill the bright yellow paint all over the apartment rug—ahem—we don’t really need to know who did that, do we?)

 Every morning for the next year, I’d come bounding down the stairs and smile first thing.
 That wall brightened my dreary little apartment immeasurably and it reminded me of the power of follow-through.

 Don’t call your girlfriend because you’re bored.
 Don’t leave the house with lunch plates on the table.
 Don’t sleep in… again.
 Don’t get online before breakfast and stay there… until noon.